justin-owen/SWE3313Project/README.md

 ### Technology Selection

-- The project will be coded in C# with the ASP.NET C
+- The project will be coded in C# with the ASP.NET Core Blazor framework and a database implementation with SQLite
+-